Back to Key Stage 4 Options

 Learners will explore and participate in workshops and classes to develop their knowledge and understanding

 Once you have completed the qualification, you will have developed a practical understanding of the performing arts industry, and the roles and responsibilities of the people involved in performing arts industries.
 Because you will be building useful skills, which are not generally covered in GCSE courses, you will have a better understanding of whether the performing arts industry is for you.
 This will allow you to decide whether this is an area you want to continue to study.
-The course will also help you to develop specific skills and knowledge, such as selfevaluation and group work, which will benefit you wherever you progress to next.
-If you decide to go on to further study of performing arts, the best option for you will depend on the grades you have achieved in this and the other qualifications you have taken, and what you enjoy doing.
-You could progress to a Level 2 Technical Certificate or to a Level 3 programme, such as A Levels, a T Level or a BTEC National, either on its own or in combination with A levels.
+The course will also help you to develop specific skills and knowledge, such as self evaluation and group work, which will benefit you wherever you progress.
+Possible progressions could include a Level 3 programme, such as A Levels or a BTEC National, either on its own or in combination with A levels.

 Staff Contact – Ms Hannah Mcleod (hannah.mcleod@stationers.latrust.org.uk)